dobromir-hristov/palettify/docs/advanced.md

 ## Setting which color to use

-Under the hood **boxShadowPalette** uses [Color Thief](http://lokeshdhakar.com/projects/color-thief/) which is a simple library to extract a color palette from an image.
+Under the hood **palettify** uses [Color Thief](http://lokeshdhakar.com/projects/color-thief/) which is a simple library to extract a color palette from an image.

-**Color Thief** returns 8 colors from which to choose. **boxShadowPalette** is set to use the first one, but it is overridable with the `colorIndexToUse` option.
+**Color Thief** returns 8 colors from which to choose. **palettify** is set to use the first one, but it is overridable with the `colorIndexToUse` option.

 ## Setting Enter and Leave events